The Ultimate Ultralight Backpacking List for Women

 - GoPro Hero 5 (and charger)

-- External charger (I use this one by Anker)
+- External charger (I use this one by Anker and highly recommend it)

-- Electronics pouch (I keep all of the above chargers & cords organized in a soft pouch similar to this in size Medium)
+- Electronics pouch (I keep all of my chargers & cords organized in a soft pouch similar to this one I’ve linked to)

-- Medicine/first aid kit (this may seem like a lot to pack, but you will be SO thankful you have them if you need them.
-Remove packets from boxes and stack flat to save space.
-I use a small linen bag the size of my palm to fit all of these medications so it’s really not that much).
+- Medicine/first aid kit (this may seem like a lot to pack, but you will be SO thankful you have it if you need it.
+Simply move items from their boxes and stack flat to save space.
+I use a small linen bag the size of my palm to fit all of these so it’s really not that much to pack in the grand scheme of things).
+I now travel with a mini first aid kit after getting a motorcycle exhaust pipe burn in a remote part of Uganda and not having any supplies on me.

 - For sleeping on plane/bus/train: